emarsden/dash-mpd-cli/README.md

 - Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes ISO-BMFF / CMAF / MP4, Matroska, WebM, MPEG-2 TS, AVI), and all the codecs supported by these applications.

+- Any video resolution available on the streaming server, including 1080p and 4K content.

 - Support for decrypting media streams that use ContentProtection (DRM 🗝️).
 This requires either the `mp4decrypt` or `shaka-packager` commandline application to be installed. mp4decrypt is available from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) ([binaries are